in the Pines - May 15 - 16, 2007

 reports on Mirage.

-to everyone who has emailed or posted a message
+to everyone who has emailed or posted a message to thank me

-it going as long as I can.
+as long as I can.

-to Atlantic City if smoke impairs visibility.
+Atlantic City if smoke impairs visibility.

 - IT'S RAINING!!!